 References:

-Please check out amazon’s official documentation about connecting to the amazon ec2 instance as well for further reference.
+Please check out Amazon’s official documentation about connecting to the Amazon ec2 instance as well for further reference.
 Feel free to ask any questions you have.
-And stay tuned to receive the next tutorial 🙂
+Stay tuned to receive the next tutorial 🙂

 Leave a Reply